zilishen/documentation/content/includes/nim/templates/tutorial/reverse-proxy/base-template/http-server.md

         "serverName": {
           "title": "Label",
           "type": "string",
-          "description": "A name for the server that will be shown in the UI.
-Also used to connect augment input to a specific server.", "examples": [
+          "description": "Enter a unique, case-sensitive alphanumeric label to identify the server.
+This label is displayed in the user interface and acts as a key for matching and applying augment input to the specific server.", "examples": [
             "Example Server"
           ]